-The LEADTOOLS OMR (Optical Mark Recognition) Module extends the functionality of LEADTOOLS SDKs by providing properties, methods, and events for easily incorporating fast, automated, and accurate optical mark recognition into your applications.
-Optical Mark Recognition is used to recognize the bubbles that are filled in to indicate selections on surveys, polls, academic exams, and official applications.
+Optical Mark Recognition (OMR) is used to recognize the bubbles that are filled in to indicate selections on surveys, polls, academic exams, and official applications.
 Supported marks include tick marks, X's, lines, checkmarks, and scribbles.
-Supported shapes (or frames) include boxes, circles and ellipses.
+Supported shapes (or frames) include boxes, circles, and ellipses.

-The OMR features are included as an add-on module to the LEADTOOLS OCR engines.
+The OMR features are included in the LEADTOOLS OCR engines.

 For background and full details, see: